artoriusthehero/life/README.md

 Here are the rules to it, very basic stuff.
 ```
-1. It is what it is.
+1. The mind is always beyond our comprehension
 ```
 It's pretty 1337.